corbtastik/todos-api/README.md

             defaultZone: http://localhost:8761/eureka
 ```

-The ``defaultZone`` is the fallback/default zone used by this Eureka Client, we could register with another zone under ``service-url``.
+The ``defaultZone`` is the fallback/default zone used by this Eureka Client, however we could register with another zone under ``service-url``.

 To **disable** Service Registration we can set ``eureka.client.enabled=false``.